simonjvardy/Webmap_Volcanoes_Population/README.md

 ## About ##

-This small Python app is a coding project to try out the Folium library to build an interactive map of US Volcanoe locations overlayed on Stamen Terrain map tiles.
+This small Python app is a coding project to try out the Folium library to build an interactive map of US Volcano locations, overlayed on Stamen Terrain map tiles.

 ---